towolf/towolf.github.com/docs/PsychDemos/ClutAnimDemo.markdown

 [Screen](/docs/Screen)\('LoadNormalizedGammaTable'\) command, or via the PsychImaging\(\) based clut animation support.

+Clut animation is an ancient technique of achieving animation, only needed or the best choice for very few use cases nowadays.
+Think twice before using this as your method of choice.
+It may work, but is inefficient, potentially unreliable in the timing domain \(except for method 2\) and most often more painful and inflexible to use than a proper modern approach.

 If 'method' is left out or set to 0, hardware gamma tables are immediately updated.
 A setting of 1 will update hardware gamma tables in sync with [Screen](/docs/Screen)\('[Flip](/docs/Flip)'\), or more accurately, it will try to.